microsoft/playwright/docs/src/test-sharding-js.md

 npx playwright test --shard=4/4
 ```

-Now, if you run these shards in parallel on different computers, your test suite completes four times faster.
+Now, if you run these shards in parallel on different jobs, your test suite completes four times faster.

 Note that Playwright can only shard tests that can be run in parallel.
 By default, this means Playwright will shard test files.
 Learn about other options in the [parallelism guide](./test-parallel.md).